Skip to content

 Further information on timetables can be found on the University intranet.
 Timetabling, Attendance and Room Bookings SharePoint >>

-Your programme or module timetable will be made available to view on the Publish.
+Your programme or module timetable can be found in Publish.

 If you don't have your login details, select 'Guest' and 'Programme of study' or ‘Module’ from the drop-down menu.